Volkswagen ID.4 Review

 Ginny Says

-“VW has nailed some of the interior quality issues that were originally criticised in the ID.3, and have made a well-rounded, useful family SUV with the ID.4.
-A proper range, plenty of space and decent performance - it's a real rival to the Tesla Model Y.”
+“VW has nailed some of the interior quality issues that were originally criticised in the ID.3 and made a well-rounded, useful family SUV with the ID.4.
+Proper range, space and decent performance – a real rival to the Tesla Model Y.”

 Nicki Says